 If you like your food with a twist, visit Twisted Cuisine.
 The casual dining restaurant changes menus seasonally.
 A steady favorite is the “Parmesan Crusted Ribeye”.
 Another favorite is the chicken salad sandwich - on a Belgian Waffle! tg's touts having Kenosha's best hot beef sandwich.
 Perhaps the Kennedys and sports legends Ray Nitschke and Bobby Hull had one while dining at tg’s over the years.

 Original Lake Michigan views can be enjoyed at Boat House Pub & Eatery, Harborside Common Grounds, HobNob Restaurant & Cocktail Lounge, and The Breakwater Bar & Grill.
 You can pull your boat up to the dock at The Breakwater.
 Both that restaurant and Boat House will cook your fresh catch for you.
-The original supper club atmosphere can be soaked up at Eddie's Steakhouse & Bistro and HobNob Restaurant & Cocktail Lounge.
+The original supper club atmosphere can be soaked up at Ray Radigan's and HobNob Restaurant & Cocktail Lounge.

 If ethnic fare is your preference, there are many options in the Kenosha Area.
 Your favorite German dishes can be enjoyed at House of Gerhard.
-All things Italian can be savored at Villa D'Carlo and Mangia Trattoria.
+All things Italian can be savored at Mangia Trattoria.
 Renowned chef and co-owner of Mangia, Tony Mantuano leads cooking classes at Mangia throughout the year.
-Tacos el Rey serves up Mexican, HuHot Mongolian Grill features Mongolian food, and Korean/Japanese fare can be found at Soon's Sushi Café.
+Korean/Japanese fare can be found at Soon's Sushi Café.
 Soon's is the place to go on your birthday - for a Sushi Cake!

 Build your own burger (options include delicious Kobe and Grass Fed Beef Burgers) at Capt.
 Mike's Beer & Burger Bar.
 Enjoy the 1950's again at Big Star Drive-In (open March 1 through August 31) - known for its car hops, famous double cheeseburger, and ice cold root beer served in frosted mugs.

 For sandwiches, coffees and lighter fare, stop at Harborside Common Grounds.
 Trolley Dogs, a block from the electric streetcar line, is known for its Chicago-style dogs and its signature “Trolley Dog” - a hot dog and tamale on the same bun.
-Two more Downtown Kenosha dining stops to check out: Pazzo is the place to go for gourmet pizza and a great view of Downtown Kenosha from its second level deck in the summer, while Sazzy B features live music with your dinner.
+Another Downtown Kenosha dining stop is Sazzy B, which features live music with your dinner.

 Purchase your dinner fixings at Kenosha HarborMarket: fresh organic vegetables, meats, ethnic products, cheeses, eggs, delicious prepared foods and beverages, artisan bakery goods, and more can be found.